EndPointCorp/end-point-blog/2022/08/kansas-state-university-one-year-with-visionport.md

 ##### What types of presentations have students and faculty been creating with VisionPort?

 The presentations our students and faculty have been most excited about feature video across our entire 7-panel display and 360° integration for photos and videos.
-Some have experimented with data visualization and location-to-location journeys, but an overwhelming number have been drawn to the simple navigation controls to use locations and sites as visual aids during group presentations and as a compliment to other examples they wheel in.
+Some have experimented with data visualization and location-to-location journeys, but an overwhelming number have been drawn to the simple navigation controls to use locations and sites as visual aids during group presentations and as a complement to other examples they wheel in.

 ##### What are some ways in which Google Earth is being utilized with VisionPort?